 In dog breeding and within other species where shows and competitions are big parts of the community, you can be sure that the popular sire effect exists.
 The popular sire syndrome in dog breeding is when a sought-after male is used to father several litters of puppies, thereby having that many progenies that some of them eventually will breed together (often, unknowingly.)

-Obviously, as a dog breeder or handler you do want to breed the best dogs possible — males and females!
+Obviously, as a dog breeder or handler, you do want to breed the best dogs possible — males and females!
 You have clear objectives and goals outlined in your dog breeding program and each litter tries to get you closer to this ultimate ideal dog of yours.
-Some breeders successfully reach excellence and at times, everybody else agree with them.
+Some breeders successfully reach excellence and at times, everybody else agrees with them.

 What Is The Popular Sire Syndrome?

-In dog breeding, the popular sire syndrome occurs when a male dog wins a respected competition or is recognized as a one in a million dog, and consequently becomes a highly sought after sire.
-This is because other breeders believe that that particular sire possesses the desired genes needed to produce champions.
+In dog breeding, the popular sire syndrome occurs when a male dog wins a respected competition or is recognized as an exceptional dog, and as a result, becomes highly sought after for breeding.
+Other breeders believe that this particular sire has the desired genes needed to produce champion offspring.

-All breeders strive to create litters of smart, healthy puppies with the necessary genetic material to become prestigious competition winners; eventually producing more champions in due time.
-Therefore, such popular sire is used extensively for breeding with a vast amount of females, resulting in his genes being spread rapidly throughout the breed, vastly reducing genetic diversity.
+All breeders aim to produce intelligent and healthy puppies with the necessary genetic material to become successful competition winners, ultimately generating more champions over time.
+As a result, such a popular sire is extensively used for breeding with many females, leading to a rapid spread of his genes throughout the breed.
+Unfortunately, this practice significantly reduces genetic diversity.

 Can This Happen With a Female?

-Although the same logic can apply to a sought-after bitch, the constraints of a female’s reproductive cycle won’t allow her to parent as many dogs as a male.
-A female has several months in between each litter so even at full rate, she would be unable to compare to a stud dog.
+Although the same logic can apply to a sought-after female dog, the constraints of a female’s reproductive cycle prevent her from producing as many offspring as a male.
+A female has several months between each litter, so even at maximum breeding capacity, she would be unable to match the reproductive output of a stud dog.